govaanand37/DevOps-Project/README.md

 ## Jenkins
 This folder consist of project related to jenkins

-- Jenkins_on_docker - This project contains a simple docker compose file which will create a jenkins sandbox in our local machine using docker
+- Jenkins_on_docker - This project contains a simple docker compose file which will create a jenkins environment in our local machine using docker